 Drainage

 Repair category 1

-Notes The property is connected to a main sewer.
+Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.